 4. Booklist Online

 Booklist is a book review magazine published by the American Library Association.
 It’s mainly used to help librarians with book selections and with advising readers.

 Booklist publishes around 8,000 book reviews a year.
 To help produce such a large amount, the publication assigns work to freelancers.

 Booklist refers to itself as “the haiku of book reviewing” — all of its reviews max out at 175 words.
-But if a book is outstanding and the reviewer wants to wax poetic about its accomplishments, they can write a review of up to 225 words — with the editor’s approval.

 5. Women’s Review of Books

 As you can probably guess, Women’s Review of Books publishes reviews on books primarily written by and about women.
 The publication was created by the Wellesley Centers for Women at Wellesley College.

 Women’s Review of Books looks for contributors who are experienced reviewers, academics or journalists.
 The pay rate for published reviews has been previously noted to be $100, but it remains unclear if it has changed, likely to due their editorial transition.